-Tripadvisor, the world's largest travel site, has announced its list of the Top 25 Landmarks in the World for 2017.
+Tripadvisor, the world's largest travel site, has announced its list of the Top 25 Landmarks in the World for 2018.
 The results are based on ratings and reviews submitted by the website's readers.
-Not surprisingly, the Taj Mahal features on the list (at #5).
+Not surprisingly, the Taj Mahal features on the list (at #6).

-Three landmarks from India have also been included on Tripadvisor's List of Top 25 Landmarks in Asia (up from three last year).
-These are the Taj Mahal, Amber Fort in Jaipur, and Swaminarayan Akshardham in Delhi, and Gurudwara Bangla Sahib in Delhi.
+Five landmarks from India have also been included on Tripadvisor's List of Top 25 Landmarks in Asia (up from three last year).
+These are the Taj Mahal in Agra, Amber Fort in Jaipur, Golden Temple in Amritsar, Swaminarayan Akshardham in Delhi, and Gurudwara Bangla Sahib in Delhi.
 Pleasingly, the Golden Temple in Amritsar is back on the list this year, plus another Sikh shrine (Gurudwara Bangla Sahib).

 Here are the 10 landmarks that made it onto the list.

-Taj Mahal, Agra -- India’s most recognized monument and one of the Seven Wonders of the World, the Taj Mahal looms fairytale-like from the banks of the Yamuna River and tops the itineraries of visitors to India.
-It's popularly visited on a day trip from Delhi or as part of the renowned Golden Triangle tourist circuit.
+- Taj Mahal, Agra -- India’s most recognized monument and one of the Seven Wonders of the World, the Taj Mahal looms fairytale-like from the banks of the Yamuna River and tops the itineraries of visitors to India.
+It's popularly visited on a day trip from Delhi or as part of the renowned Golden Triangle Tourist Circuit.

-Amber Fort and Palace, Jaipur -- Located on the outskirts of the "Pink City" of Jaipur, Amber Fort and Palace was the original home of Rajput royalty until Jaipur city was constructed.
-It's one of Jaipur's top attractions and contains a number of breathtaking palaces, halls, gardens, and temples.
+- Amber Fort and Palace, Jaipur -- Located on the outskirts of the "Pink City" of Jaipur, Amber Fort and Palace was the original home of Rajput royalty until Jaipur city was constructed.
+It's one of Jaipur's top attractions and contains a number of magnificent palaces, halls, gardens, and temples.
 Inside, the elaborate mirror work adds to the grandeur.

-Swaminarayan Akshardham, Delhi -- A relatively new Hindu temple complex, opened in 2005, the sprawling Swaminarayan Akshardham sits on the banks of the Yamuna River in east Delhi.
+- Swaminarayan Akshardham, Delhi -- A relatively new Hindu temple complex, opened in 2005, sprawling Swaminarayan Akshardham sits on the banks of the Yamuna River in east Delhi.
 It's one of Delhi's top attractions, and the world's largest comprehensive Hindu temple.
 The temple is dedicated to Swaminarayan, founder of a modern sect of Hinduism known as Swaminarayan Hinduism (a form of Vaishnavism).
 It has a multitude of exhibitions and gardens that showcase India's culture, arts, architecture, and history.